 2020 brought us the COVID-19 pandemic, coupled with a lot of social unrest.
 Think about the American election and the Black Lives Matter movement, for example.
 As we progress into 2023, we’re still seeing more of the same social unease – look at the Israeli-Palestinian conflict, for example.
 At a time of massive unrest, it’s easy for brands to say or do something that can upset huge numbers of people.

 During a particularly sensitive time like this, brands need to be very strategic about their reputation management.
 Building a memorable reputation will help you when – not if – a crisis strikes your brand.
 Having a reputation management plan will help you build a robust brand image and be prepared to protect it when something goes wrong.
 Ultimately, if you can build a good reputation, people will be willing to give you the benefit of doubt.
 Rather than condemn your brand immediately, your customers will be willing to wait for you to respond and fix the problem, even when you are in the wrong.

 Embracing Humanity will Win you More Customers

-At a time when lockdowns and stay-at-home orders have left people feeling isolated, customers are gravitating more towards brands that make an effort to connect with them.
+As we brace ourselves for an impending recession, customers are gravitating more towards brands that make an effort to connect with them.
 Even so, it’s one thing to say you care about your customers.
 Putting those words into action is a completely different thing.
-Are you genuinely doing everything you can to help your customers feel less alone?
+Are you genuinely doing everything you can to help your customers feel like part of a community?
 Are you pushing new products in their faces just to make a quick buck, or are you taking time to find out what kind of products and services they need at this time?

 Some brands have created online communities where customers can engage in conversations and connect with other people.
 Other brands host regular webinars where customers can interact with each other as well as the brand itself.
 The bottom line is, if your customers feel seen and heard during this pandemic, they are more likely to stay loyal to your brand.